-(a) All sheriffs shall furnish to the Department of State Police, daily, in
+(a) All sheriffs shall furnish to the Illinois State Police, daily, in

-the form and detail the Department requires, copies of any recorded protective orders issued by the court, and any foreign protective orders filed by
+the form and detail the Illinois State Police requires, copies of any recorded protective orders issued by the court, and any foreign protective orders, including, but not limited to, an order of protection issued by a military tribunal, filed by

 the clerk of the court, and transmitted to the sheriff by the clerk of the